-i.
-Chichester Free School (CFS) is committed to dealing with all concerns and complaints fairly and impartially, and to providing a high quality service to those who complain.
-We will not normally limit the contact complainants have with a School.
-However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive, threatening or harassing.
+i.SLT is committed to dealing with all concerns and complaints fairly and impartially, and to providing a high quality service to those who complain.
+SLT will not normally limit the contact complainants have with an academy.
+However, SLT does not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive, threatening or harassing.